clux/modul8/docs/api.md

 Note that without the `.target()` option added, the libraries would be inserted in the same file before you application code.

-Alternatively, this `.list()` call can be avoided by more succinctly placing this array in the first parameter of `.libraries()` instead.
-Similarly, we can also avoid `.path()` and `.target()` by specifying second and third parameters to `.libraries()`.
+Alternatively, there is a succinct syntax to provide all libraries options in one call.
+Where the third parameter is not required.

     modul8(dir+'/app/client/app.js')
       .libraries(['jQuery.js','history.js'], './app/client/libs/', './out-libs.js')
       .compile('./out.js');

-Libraries tend to update with a different frequency to the main client code.
+Note that libraries tend to update with a different frequency to the main client code.
 Thus, it can be useful to separate these from your main application code.
-Note that modified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
-Thus, using `.target()` and splitting these into a different file could be advantageous.
+Modified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response when requested again.
+Thus, using `.target()` and splitting these into a different file could be advantageous from a bandwidth perspective.

 If you would like to integrate libraries into the require system check out the documentation on `arbiters()` below.